-Waterfall management has its benefits which is why at Glance we apply it to our Discovery and Design phases due to the shorter nature of these phases and the certainty of the process.
+Waterfall management has its benefits, which is why at Glance we apply it to our Discovery and Design phases.
+This is due to the shorter nature of these phases and the certainty of the process.
 Some of these benefits are:

 - Waterfall processes have been extensively documented which minimises risks due to staffing issues – sick staff member?
 No problems, the documentation will ensure the replacing staff knows exactly where to pick up from.

-When it comes to building software though, waterfall project management is often not the best approach due to the rigidity of its sequential manner.
-This is why at this point we move into Agile management and more specifically Scrum which provides the flexibility to deliver the right product to our clients (more on this in the next section!).
+When it comes to building software though, and comparing the difference between Waterfall and Agile, Waterfall project management is often not the best approach due to the rigidity of its sequential manner.
+This is why at this point we move into Agile management.
+More specifically, we advance into Scrum, which provides the flexibility to deliver the right product to our clients (more on this in the next section!).

-Changes in the market, political environment and even within the enterprises commissioning the software (i.e our clients) are some of the biggest disruptors in a project, and when following the Waterfall project management methodology input from these emerging factors is almost impossible until the end at which point it can be quite a costly exercise.
-If using the Waterfall management method for software development, we can possibly end up with a potentially obsolete product by the end due to these unforeseen changes – this is the major flaw within the Waterfall project management approach and its application in complex and lengthy projects such as building an app.
+Changes in the market, political environment, and even within the enterprises commissioning the software (i.e our clients) are some of the biggest disruptors in a project.
+When following the Waterfall project management methodology, input from these emerging factors is almost impossible until the end.
+At this point, it can be quite a costly exercise.
+If using the Waterfall management method for software development, we can possibly end up with a potentially obsolete product by the end due to these unforeseen changes.
+In terms of the difference between an Agile and Waterfall model, this is the major flaw within the Waterfall project management approach and its application in complex and lengthy projects – such as building an app.

 Agile Approach To Project Management – The Younger, More Flexible Model

-Agile project management dates back as early as the 70s where the need for a more flexible approach than Waterfall started to emerge with the rise of software.
-During the 90s various methods of providing this flexibility started to arise such as Scrum, DSDM and XP – all of which are now considered frameworks to deliver Agile which came into its current form in 2001.
+Agile project management dates back as early as the 70s.
+It began when the need for a more flexible approach than Waterfall started to emerge with the rise of software.
+During the 90s various methods of providing this flexibility started to arise such as Scrum, DSDM and XP.
+All of these are now considered frameworks to deliver Agile, which came into its current form in 2001.

 Agile itself is an ideology which proclaims the following set of values labelled the ‘Agile Manifesto’ which states: